Synthesis of Aspirin (OCR A Level Chemistry A): Revision Note

 Melting point analysis

-• Correctly preparing the melting point tubes
+• Correctly preparing melting point tubes

-• Heating the tubes very slowly
+• Heating the sample slowly to prevent overshooting

 Melting point test using an oil bath